arungudelli/angularjswiki/content/en/fontawesome/fa-book-reader.md

-## Change Book Reader icon size
+## Change fa-book-reader icon size
-To increase Book Reader font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-book-reader.
+To increase fa-book-reader font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-book-reader.

 Increase in icon size will be relative to their parent container.